whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 ## Variables

 All variables in this study were derived from secondary data.
 There are no experimentally manipulated variables in this experiment.
 Eighteen independent variables, a percentage of total disabled persons per county and seventeen 'disaggregated' categories that break down socio-demographic characteristics of the disabled population.
-COVID-19 incidence rate can be seen as the dependent variables **(check)**.
+COVID-19 incidence rate can be seen as the dependent variables.

 The socio-demographic variables are broken down into the following categories.
 Their table code from the ACS data has been included in this documentation

 ##### COVID-19 incidence rate